 If you have electronic devices such as a laptop or camera battery charger that are powered by AC voltage then see if you can find a 12V charger for them.
 Alternatively, we recommend buying a voltage inverter which allows you to run an AC device from a 12V port.

-In the USA you can find the same brand for the US voltage.
+In the US you can find the same brand for US voltage electronics.
 Click here for latest prices.

-It is easy to stay connected when travelling in Europe by campervan.
+It is easy to stay connected on a campervan trip around Europe.
 We travel with a laptop, a tablet, 2 kindles and 4 mobile phones.
 The kids have a mobile device and headphones each because it was the cheapest way for them to have access to music and audio books.
 We talk more about this in our article on road trip activities for kids.
 Click here to read it.

 To satisfy everyone’s need for music, we purchased a Spotify family membership for access to music online.
 Spotify is a great app.
-It meant everyone had their own playlists and could access unlimited new music throughout the trip.
+Everyone had their own playlists and could access unlimited new music throughout the trip.
 It is possible to save playlists to listen to when offline.

 We also signed up with our local public library to borrow ebooks and audio books for free.
 This was one of the best decisions we made.
 It has saved us hundreds of dollars and also helped entertain the kids on long drives.